ahmadammarm/ticktrack-api/README.md

 ## REST API Design

-The project provides a RESTful API for posts.
+The project provides a RESTful API for user authentication and manage the tickets.
 The API follows standard REST conventions:

 ### 🔐 Authentication